Des dodes dantz was printed in Lübeck in 1489. The book is loosely based on the painting in St. Mary's Church.

-All the humans appear on the left pages - looking to right - and Death answers them on the right pages - looking to the left - so their eyes meet on the middle.
-The two pictures below show the student and Death with an arrow.
+All the humans appear on the left pages - looking to right - and Death answers them on the right pages - looking to the left - so their eyes meet at the middle.
+The following example shows the empress and Death with a spade.

 Des dodes dantz consists of 1686 lines, 4 times as many as the original in St. Mary's church, making it the longest dance of death in existence.
 The text is, of course, inspired by the painting in Marienkirche, but it also quotes freely from the devotional books of the period, like "Zwiegespräch zwischen Leben und Tod" and "Boek der profecien, epistelen vnde des hylgen ewangelij auer dat gantze yar mit velen glosen".

 The extra lines are used to broaden the range of participants - in order to make the dance a mirror of society.
 Not only is the number of dancers increased by 4, but some of the others are changed to make them more generic and thus increase reader identification.
 For instance the usurer in St. Mary's is replaced by the citizen(1) (really, how many usurers are there in one city?).